IE-555/hw7-api-Ashwin4142/README.md

 ---

-The second part of visualization shows us the competition among the teams for the 4th to 10th spot.
-As evident from the plot, the points difference between the teams currently holding the spots is very small.
-The following code visualizes the plot:
+The second part of visualization shows us the competition for the 4th and the final champions league spot between 6 teams.
+As evident from the plot, the points margin between the teams from 4th spot to 10th spot is very small and a small change of the tide could take the lowly 10th placed Burnley to last champions league spot(i.e 4th place in the table).The following code visualizes the plot:
 ```
 x = []
 y = []